-All key mobile channels have desktop equivalents.
-All communication on the new interface will be available in alternative formats upon request.
-If a disabled user were unable to user the interface we would make all adjustments possible to improve the system, failing which we would provide assistance to the user by an alternative method in completing the task they needed too.
+All channels are available on desktop and mobile.
+All communications on the new interface will be available in alternative formats upon request.
+If a disabled user were unable to use the interface we would make all adjustments possible to improve the system, failing which we would provide assistance to the user by an alternative method in completing the task they needed too.